Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Hurricanes vs. Devils NHL Playoffs Second Round Game 5: Odds, total, moneyline and other Vegas lines

-The Carolina Hurricanes host the New Jersey Devils in Game 5 of the NHL Playoffs Second Round on Thursday, May 11, with puck drop at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
+The Carolina Hurricanes and New Jersey Devils face off in Game 5 of the NHL Playoffs Second Round at PNC Arena on Thursday, May 11, starting at 7:00 PM ET on TNT, SportsNet, CBC, and TVAS.
 The Hurricanes lead the series 3-1.
-Bookmakers favor the Hurricanes in this decisive matchup, assigning them -135 odds on the moneyline against the Devils (+115).
+The Hurricanes have -135 moneyline odds against the Devils (+115).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!